Do you have adrenal fatigue, or are you in your ovulatory phase?

 Pin it for an easy weeknight meal idea!

-Want more ovulatory recipes?
+Want more recipes for your ovulatory phase?

 Photos and recipe by Sarah Steffens of Savor & Fancy